jannotti-glaucio/jannotti-glaucio/README.md

-### Hi there 👋
+### Hi there :wave:

-I'm Glaucio Jannotti known as ✨ Jannotti, natural from Espirito Santo, living in Rio de Janeiro, Brazil.
+I'm Glaucio Jannotti, known as Jannotti :wink:, natural from Espírito Santo :baby:, living in Rio de Janeiro :sunny:, Brazil.

 I´m an experienced software engineer, with more than 20 years working in the telco, banking, and payment arenas, working as an architect or technical leader in the development of distributed, high scale, and critical mission systems.